Anavra/placeHolderApp/README.md

 This means that you have to register your rooms, containers and objects first.
 You can choose specific icons to easily see which kind of room, container or object it is.
 You can also add pictures of the object, descriptions and other information.

-You can even link some items so they can be shown as "Related items".
+You can even link some items so they can be shown as "Related items" (not yet implemented).

 User Type